- Can work from home

 Education level: Degree

-I'm a former New Scientist editor seeking science, tech and innovation-based writing work in Bristol/Somerset.
+I'm a former New Scientist editor seeking science, tech and innovation-based writing/editing/comms work in Bristol/Somerset.
+Oh, and I'll proofread and pep up pretty much anything, from flowing prose to complex technical/medical documents, with speed and accuracy.)

 Most recently, I spent 14 years at New Scientist – the world’s most successful popular-science magazine.
 The first 10 years of that was spent as a subeditor, the last four as People Editor in the Features section (where the subscription-driving premium content lives).